To offer a well rounded approach to cutting edge technologies, Bizagi features its RPA integration capabilities with UiPath.

 If a message indicating otherwise is shown, review the inputted information and try again.
 Once your connection is successful, click Save.

-Upon clicking such option, the UIPath Process Configuration wizard appears.
+Upon clicking such option, the UiPath Process Configuration wizard appears.
 Here you can see all the available processes from your Orchestrator.
-Depending on the way your bot is configured different options may appear and this may also vary depending on your UIPath Studio Version.
-If your bot was programmed on UIPath Studio v2018.1 or lower, the only way it can receive parameters is via a Queue.
-If your bot was programmed on an equal or higher version of UIPath Studio, it can receive parameters directly.
+Depending on the way your bot is configured different options may appear and this may also vary depending on your UiPath Studio Version.
+If your bot was programmed on UiPath Studio v2018.1 or lower, the only way it can receive parameters is via a Queue.
+If your bot was programmed on an equal or higher version of UiPath Studio, it can receive parameters directly.
 Alternatively, you can have a bot configured to not receive parameters, in any version.
+For more information on the use of queues and when you need to use them go to Using queues in UiPath.

 Configuring a Process with no input parameters